stephanietuerk/real-world-app-react/README.md

 ### UX

+- Sign in and Sign up are now in modal overlays, not separate pages.
 - Make it clear what "popular tags" actually do -- clarify that they are interactive with visual cues and a better label ("Show articles about").
 Tags are also now multi-select.
 - "Show articles about" (fka "popular tags") filters results in place -- no need for a new "feed".
-- Sign in and Sign up are now in modal overlays, not separate pages.
+- Logged in user's profile can be almost the same as any other profile -- more consistent UX.
+- Add breadcrumbs because some pages (profile, read article) are not represented in the navbar and user has no sense of where they are otherwise.

 ### Visual Design

 - Green color isn't accessible, let's change it to something more accessible.
-- Implement multi-toned color palette to improve visual hierarchy.
-- Style articles as cards and provide a fallback user icon since the user avatar images from the API have a CORS issue.
+- Blue color = branding / you can interact with this
+- Mint green accent = selected / hovered / active / you can interact (as a background)